GasyCoder/miniChatGPT_Laravel/README.md

 - Navigate to `http://localhost:8000` in your web browser
 - Enter a question or statement in the input field and press "Send"
 - The chatbot will generate a response based on the ChatGPT model
-- For usage examples, take a look at the `openai-php/client` repository.
+- For usage examples, take a look at the <a href="https://github.com/openai-php/client">`openai-php/client`</a> repository.

 ## Contributions
 We welcome contributions to this project.
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.